A martini glass filled with coffee

 • Arrhythmias.
 Excessive alcohol use, especially within a short time (binge drinking), can lead to irregular heartbeats, known as arrhythmias.
 This irregular rhythm might feel like a fluttering heart or a heartbeat that's too fast or slow.

 Both alcohol and caffeine are diuretics: they encourage the body to lose fluid.
-Combine them, and you could be setting yourself up for some serious dehydration — think parched throat, dizziness, and a headache.
+Combine coffee with alcohol, and you could be setting yourself up for some serious dehydration — think parched throat, dizziness, and a headache.

 When caffeine and alcohol team up, their combined diuretic effects can be more pronounced: